educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ```

 The `--user` argument specifies that the kernel spec should be installed for the current user.
-The value of the `--name` argument specifies the name of the kernel spec that will be saved to `~/.local/share/jupyter/kernels`.
+The `--name` argument specifies the name of the kernel spec that will be saved to `~/.local/share/jupyter/kernels`.
-The value of the `--display-name` argument specifies the name that is displayed in JupyterLab.
+The `--display-name` argument specifies the name that is displayed in JupyterLab.